You may also like

 In this article, we’ll go over some of the best practices for successfully implementing new delivery route planner solutions in a way that works for drivers and other stakeholders alike.

-Sadly, many fleet managers don't realize the value of gathering drivers’ feedback and often fear getting complaints when they ask drivers for their inputs.
-This then creates an "us versus them" mentality among drivers and dispatchers which can be disruptive to successful operations.
+Sadly, many fleet managers don't realize the value of gathering drivers’ feedback and often fear getting complaints when they ask drivers for their input.
+This creates an "us versus them" mentality among drivers and dispatchers which can be disruptive to successful operations.

-To ensure a successful deployment of route optimization software, fleet operators and managers must create a culture where drivers are made to feel that their opinions matter to the management.
+To ensure successful deployment of your route optimization software, it's helpful to create a culture where drivers are made to feel that their opinions matter to the management.
 This can start with including driver input in the selection process, and it can open pathways to communicating with drivers that telematics solutions, route optimization systems, etc. can make their lives easier and help them do their jobs more effectively.

-The best way for companies to ensure that drivers use the technology well is, simply to incentivize it.
-Incentives can be in the form of money like giving top-performing drivers a bonus or the best driver of the month award.
-To make this possible, you might need to start keeping driver performance scorecards that rank drivers based on who is over and underperforming.
+The best way for companies to ensure that drivers use the technology well is, simply, to incentivize it.
+Incentives can be in the form of money, like giving top-performing drivers a bonuses or or awards.
+To make this possible, you'll need to start keeping driver performance scorecards that rank drivers based on who is over and underperforming.
 The scorecards can use key performance indicators (KPIs) such as on-time delivery performance metrics or safety indicators like harsh brain or speeding.
 The scoreboard can be placed in a visible location and each driver has his or her scorecard.

 Keeping track of metrics including drivers' KPIs and sharing them is crucial in transportation management.
 Regardless of whether the company decides to make the scoreboard accessible to all or not, drivers should know how they are performing based on the KPIs decided by the management.
 Of course, this functionality is only possible with solutions that are easy to use, easy to integrate, and built to create a constant flow of data between drivers and dispatchers.

-Constantly asking drivers for feedback is important.
-Some companies make the mistake of asking drivers for their feedback on the first few weeks of implementing a new optimized route planning solution and stop when the teams seem to have adapted well to the new technology.
+Constantly asking drivers, dispatchers, route managers, and other members of the team for feedback is important.
+Some companies make the mistake of asking for feedback in the first few weeks of implementing a new optimized route planning solution and then stop when the teams seem to have adapted well to the new technology.

-To see why, let’s look at an example: a shipper may officially have delivery hours that start after 9:00 am but the driver, based on experience, knows that the business’ carriers often arrive at 7:00 am.
+As an example, a customer might officially have delivery hours that start after 9:00 am, but the driver or sales rep, based on experience, knows that the business’ distributors often arrive at 7:00 am.
 Communicating this knowledge allows the route planning team to either alter route plans or include additional stops closer to the shippers' store to reduce miles driven by the driver.
 If you’re not providing a path for open, two-way communication on the day of delivery, you stand to lose out on this knowledge.
 The result?
 Preventable disruptions and delays.

-Simply put, fleets will have better results when they’re able to gather drivers' feedback and incorporate that feedback into plans.
-Plus, asking drivers for their inputs constantly makes them feel valued, which also helps reduce driver attrition.
+Simply put, fleets will have better results when they’re able to gather feedback and incorporate that feedback into plans.
+Asking drivers for their input makes them feel valued, which also helps reduce driver attrition, while other teams may find that providing input helps the entire last mile flow more smoothly.

 Despite companies' efforts to make drivers feel more involved in the rollout of the fleet routing solution, some drivers may decide to rely on their "real-world knowledge" rather than follow the route plans generated by the delivery route planner app.
 As you can imagine, this sometimes causes issues.